Moses Levy, Executive Director

 Moses (Moe) Levy received his Bachelor of Commerce (Hons) and Masters in Business Administration in Finance from the University of Manitoba.
 He began his career in government and achieved the position of Managing Partner within the Manitoba Department of Industry, Trade and Tourism.
 He has lectured at the Asper School of Business and was also instrumental in creating the Asper Centre for Entrepreneurship at the Faculty of Management, University of Manitoba, now the Stu Clark Centre for Entrepreneurship.
 He was made a Fellow of the Asper Centre in 2003.

-He sits on various boards including the Stu Clark Centre for Entrepreneurship, the Asper Jewish Community Campus, The Westbury Group, The Board of Governors of the Hebrew University of Jerusalem among others, and devotes his time to various charitable causes.
-In 2014, he received the Scopus Award from the Hebrew University of Jerusalem, which is the University’s highest honor and also received the Sol Kanee Medal for Distinguished Community Service in May, 2015.
+He sits on various boards including the Stu Clark Centre for Entrepreneurship, the Asper Jewish Community Campus, The Board of Governors of the Hebrew University of Jerusalem among others and devotes his time to various charitable causes.
+In 2014, he received the Scopus Award from the Hebrew University of Jerusalem, which is the University’s highest honor and received the Sol Kanee Medal for Distinguished Community Service in May 2015.
 In November 2015, he received the Mahatma Gandhi Peace Award along with Gail Asper.
 In September 2018, he received the Community Champion Special Award by the Canadian Race Relations Foundation.